Discover 12 things that officially, make you an equestrian

 - Weekends – A relaxing weekend is spent down the yard, running around in circles completing the same tasks over and over again.
 Brush, turn-out, muck out, waters (wash, rinse, repeat).
 Bathing the pony is more important than bathing the kids, as they roll around in knee-high mud and hay filled barns

 - Wardrobe Style – Clothing consists of knee-high equestrian socks in a variety of colours, most probably with stripes and a very visible branding somewhere on the side.
 A selection of outdoor coats are found crammed on end of the Bannister.
 These include hi-viz wear, waterproof jackets, gilets and other dusty riding coats, non of which are suitable for anything other than horse/stable outings

 - Nails get less attention than the horse’s hooves!
 More time is spent talking to the farrier than a nail technician, although the thought of making a nail appointment (real soon) is never far from their thoughts (it just never happens)

 - Looking out the window and seeing rain sends an equestrian into overdrive!
 Several texts are swapped between livery manager and horse owner amidst panic that the horse may actually get wet!

 - More horses appear on Facebook feeds than friends

 - The ability to memorise a dressage test but not their personal mobile number

 - Yard keys are grabbed before house keys, meaning they find themselves being locked out of the house more times than out stables

-- They can’t run down the path or a stable block without starting to skip in a horse like trot motion, followed by several vocals that sounds characteristically like a horse!
+- They can’t run down the path or a stable block without starting to skip in a horse-like trot motion, followed by several vocals that sound characteristically like a horse!